kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-by-25-percent.md

 Going out-of-network and submitting claims follows a different logic than going in-network.
 When you go in-network you want a high plan discount because you want to owe less.

 However, in my case I've already paid the full $205 to my provider.
-There is no real "Plan Discount" and they haven't negotiated with my provider.
-I've already paid and want that amount to go towards my deductible once I upload the [superbill](https://en.wikipedia.org/wiki/Superbill).
+There is no real plan discount and they haven't negotiated with my provider.
+I've already paid and want that amount (or as much as possible) to go towards my deductible once I upload the [superbill](https://en.wikipedia.org/wiki/Superbill).

-When going out-of-network you want to hit your deductible as fast as possible.
-Once you've hit that, you want the amount subject to coinsurance to be as high as possible.
+When going out-of-network you want to hit your deductible so insurance will start chipping in.
+Once you've hit it, you want the amount subject to coinsurance to be as high as possible.

 ![img](/img/aetna-breakdown.png)

 If you do the math ($205-$85.06) you end up with __$119.94__ which is what went to my deductible.

-For 45 minutes of psychotherapy in Manhattan that's sounding a bit low.
+For 45 minutes of psychotherapy in Manhattan that's feeling a bit low.
+A low amount means spending more to hit the deductible, and less reimbursement through coinsurance once it's hit.
+This can be a meaningful amount of money over time.

 ### Medicare Allowable Rate